 Ooey gooey blender brownies – 5 minutes to mix up and loaded with a secret healthy ingredient!
 How easy is that?
 (You won’t feel too guilty feeding these to your crowd.)
+(Skip to recipe.)

 Okay, so if chocolate is actually a vegetable then these brownies must totally be a health food. 😉 Right?

 ‘Cause they’re also loaded with those nutrient-packed little super seeds from the sunflower plant.

 They use boiled tree sap (maple syrup) instead of refined sugar – they’re not too sweet.
 And they’ve got eggs for protein.